d-smith/ml-speciality-notes/refs.md

 * Bootstrapping is any test or metric that uses random sampling with replacement, and falls under the broader class of resampling methods.

+### Instance Segmentation

+> Many of the companies rely on image segmentation techniques powered by Convolutional Neural Networks (CNNs), which form the basis of deep learning for computer vision.
+Image segmentation involves drawing the boundaries of the objects within an input image at the pixel level.
+This can help achieve object detection tasks in real-world scenarios and differentiate between multiple similar objects in the same image.

+> Semantic segmentation can detect objects within the input image, isolate them from the background and group them based on their class.
+Instance segmentation takes this process a step further and can detect each individual object within a cluster of similar objects, drawing the boundaries for each of them.